Sc00bz/copilot-hash-collider/README.md

 ### Example

-This will take about 3 minutes and should find 854673 collisions.
+This will take about 10 seconds and should find 854673 collisions.
 ```
 ./copilotbrute 69712246 11 > out.txt
 ```